 What is Academic Advising?

-All full time faculty members at Maria College serve as academic advisors who together with the Director of Academic Advisement guide students along their academic pathway.
+All full time faculty members at Maria College serve as academic advisors to guide students along their academic pathway.
 All matriculating students are assigned an advisor who is a faculty member in their particular program of study and is thus very knowledgeable about the specific program requirements.
 Academic advisement is an interactive process which facilitates the development and achievement of the student’s academic goals and prepares the students for eventual transition to a profession of their choice.
 Advisors work closely with students on matters of course selection, degree requirements, schedule changes, specific educational needs, and career opportunities.
 Students should consult with their advisors before making any decisions that may affect their academic progress.
 Together, the advisor and the student are expected to maintain a professional and mutually respectful relationship as they collectively review the student’s progress toward the attainment of educational goals.
 Academic advising thus fosters the development of the whole student who is self-directed, motivated, and a responsible decision-maker and also facilitates the successful completion of degree requirements and timely graduation.

 Role of the Advisor

 - Facilitator of communication by creating an atmosphere of openness, caring and concern so that meaningful dialogue and trust can occur.

 - Source of accurate information about program requirements, college academic policies and procedures.

 - Coordinator of academic planning that includes course sequencing, scheduling options, and course adjustments through add/drop and course withdrawal processes.